tarunshangle/R-ClassicLiteratureReadability/docs/tasks.md

 This install process can take some time, when it is finished the prompt will return.
 The console will list all of the packages that were installed.
-You can also click on the `Packages` tab in the bottom right of `RStudio` to verify the install process was successful.
+You can also click on the `Packages` tab in the bottom right of `RStudio` to verify that the install process was successful.

 ## Verify Setup